 NY-Alert Messaging System

-Keeping Fredonia students, faculty, and staff alert with emergency notifications to all your devices.
+Keeping Fredonia students, faculty, and staff alert with emergency notifications to all devices.

 NY-Alert is a secure, web-based emergency text, email and voice message alert system maintained by Fredonia's Department of Marketing & Communications, and by University Police.
 NY-Alert is the primary tool within the mass communication system used on campus during an emergency, and the only alert system which will send messages directly to students, faculty and staff without having to be logged into email.

 Alerting students, faculty, and staff to safety concerns